-If you have cooked food that you will r chill it down as quickly as possible and Harmful bacteria can grow in food that is left to chill slowly.
-Avoid cooking large quantities of food need to. in advance, unless you Large quantities of food are more difficult to chill down quickly, especially solid food.
+SAFETY POINT WHY?
+If you have cooked food that you will not serve immediately, chill it down as quickly as possible and then put it in the fridge.
+Harmful bacteria can grow in food that is left to chill slowly.
+Avoid cooking large quantities of food in advance, unless you need to.
+Large quantities of food are more difficult to chill down quickly, especially solid food.

 OPTIONS FOR CHILLING DOWN FOOD (YOU CAN USE ONE OR MORE OF THESE) WHY?
 TICK IF YOU DO THIS Divide food into smaller portions.
 Smaller amounts of food chill down more quickly.
 Cut joints of meat in half.
 Smaller pieces of meat will cool more quickly.
 Cover pans of hot food and move them to a colder area, e.g. a storage room, or stand them in cold water.
 You can also also use ice to speed up chilling.
 This will make the food chill more quickly.
 Stir food regularly while it is chilling down.
 Stirring helps food chill more evenly.
 Spread food out on a tray e.g. rice.
 Spreading the food out will help it cool more quickly.